What is pay-per-click advertising?

 How are adverts positioned?

 In most cases an advertiser’s position within the search results is determined by how much they are prepared to bid for each clickthrough to their site.
-Google AdWords and MSN adCenter, in addition, consider the relevance of an advertiser’s advert text and website when ranking sites.
+Google Ads (AdWords) and Microsoft Advertising, in addition, consider the relevance of an advertiser’s advert text and website when ranking sites.

 How much does it cost?